 Our teaching teams have once again excelled with multiple courses earning teaching excellence.
 We are most appreciative of the commitment of our learners, teaching assistants, and faculty who help make these classroom experiences so positive.
 And our educational team and the Inclusion, Diversity, Anti-Racism and Equity (IDARE) Committee continue to inform our thinking about how best we can integrate related principles and skill building into our educational offerings.

 Finally, warm congratulations to PFRH alumna Jennifer White, MSPH, who newly is a Delegate for Maryland Legislative District 10.
 We are so proud of the campaign Jennifer and her team led, infused with strong public health messages.

-With the holiday season upon us, I remain incredibly grateful for our wonderful PFRH community.
-During this time of unprecedented challenges, students, staff, faculty, and alumni remain steadfast in their commitment to public health and their support and compassion for each other.
+I remain incredibly grateful for our wonderful PFRH community.
+During this time of ongoing challenges, students, staff, faculty, and alumni remain steadfast in their commitment to public health and their support and compassion for each other.